-The flight controls on the Comanche are the conventional three control type operated by a control column and rudder pedals.
-The all movable stabilator, with an anti-servo tab which also acts as a longitudinal trim tab, provides extra stability and controllability with less size drag and weight.
+The flight controls on the Comanche are the conventional three control type operated by a control column and rudder The all pedals. movable stabilator, with an anti-servo tab which also acts as a longitudinal trim tab, provides extra stability and con trollability with less size drag and weight.

 Provision for directional and longitudinal trim is provided by an adjustable trim mechanism for the rudder and stabilator.
-Dual flight controls are installed in the Comanche as standard equiphand brake is ment. Α operate the provided to brakes while occupying the right seat.
+Dual flight controls are installed in the Comanche as standard equipment.
+A hand brake is provided to operate the brakes while occupying the right seat.